 NEW in the fall 2019: Adult classes are offered!

 Why LIVE French courses via an online platform?

 Tomorrow’s citizens learn from the comfort of their home.
 Using technology, they connect with a small group of learners, all of whom are at the same language level, and a francophone teacher, who guides them through their learning.
 Tomorrow’s citizens are truly at the heart of our Academy.

 Read more from our Director of Curriculum, Mme Annie Bellemare here.

-New in Spring 2019: Guided Conversation Classes: We are thrilled to be offering guided conversation classes for the upcoming spring semester, a more relaxed environment, at a reduced cost ($325 plus HST), perfect for that time of year!
+Guided Conversation Classes: We are thrilled to be offering guided conversation classes during the spring semester, a more relaxed environment, at a reduced cost, perfect for that time of year!
 The class is an excellent complement to the courses of the Academy, and just like the Academy, 2 different courses based on age and comfort level in French will be offered.
-Please read below for a more detailed description.
+Please contact us for a more detailed description.

 This session begins the week of September 23rd until November 25th, 2019

 |Level||Day of the Week||Time||Grade||Single session Cost||Fall-Winter sessions combined|

 |A2.1||Tuesday||7PM-8:30PM||7 to 10||$395 + HST||$365 + HST|